WellingtonMiao/WellingtonMiao.github.io/_pages/about.md

   - /about.html
 ---

-**Yuxuan Miao** is a Master's student in Electrical and Computer Engineering at the University of Washington, Seattle, working in the <a href="https://yyueluo.com/group.html" target="_blank" rel="noopener noreferrer">Wearable Intelligence Lab</a> advised by Prof. Yiyue Luo, and <a href="https://ubicomplab.cs.washington.edu/" target="_blank" rel="noopener noreferrer">Ubicomp Lab</a> advised by Prof. Shwetak Patel.
+**Yuxuan Miao** is a Master's student in Electrical and Computer Engineering at the University of Washington, Seattle, working in the <a href="https://yyueluo.com/group.html" target="_blank" rel="noopener noreferrer">Wearable Intelligence Lab</a> advised by Prof. Yiyue Luo, and <a href="https://ubicomplab.cs.washington.edu/" target="_blank" rel="noopener noreferrer">Ubicomp Lab</a> advised by Prof. Shwetak Patel and PhD student Jerry Cao.

 His research interests lie in wearable sensor design, haptics, and fabrication for human–computer interfaces.
 He has experience with various sensing and haptic mechanisms, including tactile sensing for humans and robots, electromagnetic sensing and haptics, and electrical muscle stimulation (EMS).